 Select Enabled to use Enhanced Halt-State technology, which will significantly reduce the CPU's power consumption by reducing the CPU's clock cycle and voltage during a Halt-state.
 The options are Disable and Enable.

-► CPU T State Control
+► CPU T State Control (Available when Power Technology is set to Custom)

 ACPI (Advanced Configuration Power Interface) T-States

 Select Enable to support CPU throttling by the operating system to reduce power consumption.
 The options are Enable and Disable.